cubedium/piece-cipher/README.md

 ### USEFUL INFORMATION:

 The piece cipher is a way to encode messages onto a chess board.
 The max size of the messages can be 24 characters long.
 The supported characters are: A-Z and basic punctuation (?!.,).
+The program supports FEN boards

 ### ENCODING: